Multilinear Duality and Factorisation for Brascamp-Lieb-type Inequalities with applications: Introduction

 Rather surprisingly, the implication in Proposition \ref{thmguthbaby} can be essentially reversed, and one of the main aims of this paper is to show that the factorisation property \eqref{mainprobbaby} enunciated in Proposition \ref{thmguthbaby} is in fact {\em necessary} as well as sufficient for \eqref{submainineq} to hold.
 This is the second half of the multilinear duality principle referred to in the abstract of the paper.

-Before doing this, however, we note that if there is a subset of $X$ of positive measure upon which $T_jf_j$ vanishes for all $f_j \in L^{p_j}$, then this subset will play no role in the analysis of inequality \eqref{submainineq}.
+Before coming to this, however, we note that if there is a subset of $X$ of positive measure upon which $T_jf_j$ vanishes for all $f_j \in L^{p_j}$, then this subset will play no role in the analysis of inequality \eqref{submainineq}.
 There is therefore no loss of generality in assuming such subsets do not exist.
-We formalise this notion by introducing the notion of {\bf saturation} below.\footnote{For a related notion, see \cite{Zaanen}.} In order to facilitate what follows later, we at the same time introduce two closely related notions, and also make the definitions in slightly greater generality than what is required by the current discussion.
+We formalise this notion by introducing the notion of {\bf saturation} below.\footnote{For a related notion, see \cite{Zaanen}.} In order to facilitate what follows later, we at the same time introduce the closely related notion of {\bf strong saturation}, and also make the definitions in slightly greater generality than what is required by the current discussion.
 The definitions apply to linear operators $T: \mathcal{Y} \to \mathcal{M}(X)$, with $\mathcal{Y}$ a normed lattice and $(X, {\rm d} \mu)$ a measure space, which are positive in the sense that for every nonnegative $f \in \mathcal{Y}$ we have $Tf \geq 0$.
 (What is currently relevant is the fact that the space of simple functions defined on a measure space $Y$, together with the $L^p$ norm for $p \geq 1$, forms a normed lattice.)

 \begin{definition} (i) We say that $T$ {\bf saturates} $X$ if for each subset $E \subseteq X$ of positive measure, there exists a subset $E^\prime \subseteq E$ with $\mu(E^\prime) > 0$ and a nonnegative $h \in \mathcal{Y}$ such that $Th > 0$ a.e. on $E^\prime$.